MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-spo.md

 1. Total purchased Multi-Geo units must be greater than 5% of the total eligible licenses in the _Tenant_.

 **Commitment:**
 Customers can assign users of SharePoint Online/OneDrive for Business to any _Satellite Geography_ supported by Multi-Geo (see Section 4.1.3).
-The following customer data will be stored in the relevant _Satellite Geography_:
+The following customer data is stored in the relevant _Satellite Geography_:

 - SharePoint Online site content and the files stored within that site, and files uploaded to OneDrive for Business.